lucavgobbi/RubAI/readme.md

-# RubAI
+# RubAgent

-RubAI is the simplest coding agent that can be created.
+RubAgent is the simplest coding agent that can be created.
 It is a minimal Ruby project for learning and experimentation with Large Language Models (LLMs) using the RubyLLM gem and Ollama.
 This repository is not intended for production use, but rather as a playground to explore how to connect Ruby applications to AI APIs and handle responses.

 ## Purpose
 This project serves as a hands-on introduction to integrating Ruby with LLM services.
 It demonstrates basic usage patterns, error handling, and configuration, making it a useful reference for anyone interested in experimenting with AI in Ruby.